lucasvieira94/piggy-bank-smart-contract/README.md

-# Tradable ERC-20 Smart Contract
+# Piggy Bank Smart Contract

+Project of a Fungible Token Smart Contract built following the ERC-20 protocol.
+This contract also have features for Staking and Trading tokens.
+It was developed using Solidity and Hardhat.

 This project was implemented to educational purposes.
 Use as you wish.